jmihaljevic04/spring-boot-demo/README.md

 Infrastructure supports multiple instance of each application, meaning having multiple consumers of f.e. `api` application.

-In general, it's imagined that `api` is always producer (sender), because all changes and `batch` application is always listener.
-This can be changed if need arises.
+In general, it's imagined that `api` is always producer (sender), because all changes come through API and `batch` application is always listener.
+There are exceptions in rule, where `batch` has to send retry message back to queue.

 If there is need for it, producers and listeners can be disabled with application property.